JasonCanCode/CRUDE-Futures/README.md

     }
 }
 ```
-> **NOTE**: While you don't need the `id` property for creating and enumerating models, it is required for `CRUDEReadable`, `CRUDEUpdatable`, and `CRUDEDeletable`.
-This is to automatically infer url paths.
-For example, requesting a person with the id number `12345` would go out to "https://mysite.com/api/people/12345".
-You can override this path if you like (explained later) but the `id` requirement remains.

 Yes, you do have to do all of that one-toone mapping but it can pay off.
 Let's say you have a `Household` entity that has several people.
 It can map its `people` attribute like so:
 ```swift